bk/wmk/readme.md

 of how `wmk` operates.
 Currently there is support for the following settings:

 - `template_context`: Default values for the context passed to Mako templates.
   This should be a dict.

-The values may be overridden by markdown metadata or linked YAML files.
+- `site`: Values for common information relating to the website.
+See further below, under "Site and page variables".

 - `render_drafts`: Normally, markdown files with `draft` set to a true value in the metadata section will be skipped during rendering.
 This can be turned off